 Chris studies the theory of optimization (including infinite-dimensional, discrete, and stochastic) with applications to theoretical economics (contract theory, game theory, and mechanism design), decision problems in the digital economy (particularly video games and apps), and healthcare operations management.

-Ryan earned dual degrees from the University of British Columbia.
-In 2005 he received a BA (with honors) in mathematics, and a PhD in 2010 from the Sauder School of Business.
-While pursuing his studies, Ryan had the opportunity to teach both statistics and operations management at the undergraduate level.
+Chris earned two degrees from the University of British Columbia.
+In 2005 he received a BA in mathematics, and in 2010 a PhD from the Sauder School of Business.
+He joined Booth in 2010.

 With A. X. Jiang and K. Leyton-Brown, "Computing pure strategy Nash equilibria in symmetric games," Proceedings of EC’10: ACM Symposium of Electronic Commerce (2010).

 With M. K ¨oppe and M. Queyranne, "Parametric integer programming algorithm for bilevel mixed integer programs" Journal of Optimization Theory and Applications (2010).

 With M. K ¨oppe and M. Queyranne, "Rational generating functions and integer programming games," Operations Research (2011).